 The news is full of stories about increased heating costs this year.
 Natural gas prices, alone, may increase by an average of 30%.
-Even electric customers will see a 6% increase.
 FOCUS ON ENERGY® is here to help you soften the impact on your wallet.
 Here are seven ways to make your home ready for the winter.

 Have you ordered your FREE energy-saving pack yet?
 It’s an easy way to experience quick energy benefits.
 You’ll find a variety of products that will help you save energy this winter.
 Whether you choose LED bulbs to brighten your home on dark winter days or pipe insulation to reduce heat loss from your hot water pipes, you’ll be glad you took advantage of this offer.
 You have five options, and you can order one of these packs once a year!
 Order today.

 We all forget this most basic task.
 When your furnace filter gets dirty, it reduces efficiency, drives up heating bills, and shortens the life of the equipment.
 Check and replace your filter monthly during the winter and one to three months during the rest of the year, following manufacturer’s instructions.

 There are mobile apps that can remind you AND smart thermostats will as well.
 See step 5.